george-radu-cs/my1s1-bookstore/README.md

 ## Data model

 1. User:
-   - Attributes: Id, Username, Email, Password (hashed), CreatedAt, UpdatedAt, DeletedAt, IsAdmin
+   - Attributes: Id, Username, Email, Password (hashed), Role, CreatedAt, UpdatedAt, DeletedAt
    - Relationships:
      - Has one or more Orders
      - Writes zero to many Reviews